-- An MBA from Canada is globally recognized, and it will improve your professional opportunities and earnings potential.
+- An MBA from Canada is globally recognized and will improve your professional opportunities and earnings potential.

-- In comparison to other nations, the cost of pursuing an MBA in Canada is lower.
+- Compared to other nations, the cost of pursuing an MBA in Canada is lower.

 - Internships are available at Canadian business schools to help students get industry experience while pursuing an MBA.